 Superteam Nigeria: Inside Solana’s community-led adoption strategy in Nigeria

-The community has incubated several notable projects, including cross-border remittance platforms Ribh Finance and AZA Finance.
+The community has incubated several notable projects, including cross-border remittance platform Ribh Finance and WhatsApp-based on- and off-ramp product Azza.

-Blockchain technology has grown rapidly since its early use in Bitcoin, with more than a thousand networks now in existence.
-Adoption is still developing, but these ecosystems continue to push for wider acceptance of decentralized finance.
+Blockchain technology has grown rapidly since its early application in Bitcoin, with over a thousand networks now in existence.
+Adoption is still in its early stages, but these ecosystems continue to push for broader acceptance of decentralized finance.

 Solana is among the most popular blockchains today, driven by the Solana Foundation, a non-profit focused on decentralization, adoption, and security.
-To expand globally, the foundation launched Superteam — first in the UK and now in over 16 countries.
-Nigeria is the only African country with a Superteam chapter, and in just two years it has established itself as a key player in the global network.
+To expand globally, the foundation launched Superteam — first in India and now in over 16 countries.
+Nigeria is the only African country with a Superteam chapter, and in just two years, it has established itself as a key player in the global network.

-In a chat with Mariblock, Obiefule explained that the overarching mission of every Superteam chapter is to drive adoption of the Solana ecosystem, though each chapter is free to choose the activities that best support this goal.
+In a call with Mariblock, Obiefule explained that the overarching mission of every Superteam chapter is to drive adoption of the Solana ecosystem.
+However, each chapter is free to choose the activities that best support this goal.
 He added that the Solana Foundation aims to remain as decentralized as possible by entrusting local talent in each region with responsibility and initiative.
-While chapters are given a degree of independence, the central focus remains the same — expanding adoption of the Solana ecosystem.
+While chapters are given a degree of independence, the central focus remains the same: expanding the adoption of the Solana ecosystem.
 He said:

 The Solana Foundation provides funding for Superteam, with each regional chapter required to submit and defend a budget aligned with its core objectives to the global Superteam entity.
 According to Obiefule, funding approvals are performance-based — the stronger a chapter’s results against its set goals, the greater its access to resources.

-Success is measured using metrics such as GDP (the combined earnings of members), attendance at Superteam events, and the number of followers on X. While Superteam Nigeria ranks sixth globally in GDP, it leads all other chapters in event attendance and X followers, making it one of the most active communities worldwide.
+Success is measured using metrics such as GDP (the combined earnings of members), attendance at Superteam events, and the number of followers on X. While Superteam Nigeria ranks sixth globally in GDP, it leads all other chapters in event attendance and X followers, making it one of the most active communities worldwide, Obi said.

 Superteam Nigeria is first a company before a community

-Addressing questions about Superteam Nigeria’s structure, Obiefule told Mariblock that the entity is more than just a community — it is a registered company employing 40 people full-time.
+Obiefule told Mariblock that Superteam Nigeria is not merely a typical crypto community but a registered company employing 40 people full-time.
 These include regional captains, state ambassadors, and operations staff, all of whom are paid what he described as the “global crypto industry standard” in salaries.

 “Superteam is a gated community, but there’s an underlying company driving it.
 We operate as a company, with defined roles like a CEO, a full-time developer relations lead, and an operations lead.”